 Director of Information Technology: This station is assigned by the Prior General for the purpose of identifying, developing, and implementation of the Order’s technological needs that support our community mission and training expectations reporting to the DAOP.

-Monks in the Order may choose to live alone, within a house with other members of the Order, or in a family setting as long as there is a dedicated room for contemplative practice.
+Members of the Order may choose to live alone, within a house with other members of the Order, or in a family setting as long as there is a dedicated room for contemplative practice.
 Those living alone or with a family are considered to be living in a Chapter House.
-A house with three or more monastics is called a Priory.
+A house with three or more clerics is called a Priory.
 The residency of the Prior General is considered the General Priory.
 These houses are the official residents of member of the Order.
-Any practice center, affiliate meditation group, or temples established for the Order are independent from these monastic houses.
+Any practice center, affiliate meditation group, or temples established for the Order are independent from these houses.

 Formal Student wears a grey gown and brown rakusu as a lay student (generally a Precept Holder) or as a monk they ware robes signifying their rank (a Formal Student monk is one who as professed a formal connection to their root teacher).